MatteoMer/sparkling-water-bootcamp/week01/exercises.md

 # What are the applications of the Chinese Remainder Theorem in Cryptography?
+The Chinese Remainder Theorem allows to compute big integers efficiently, because it allows to do divide the computation in multiple smaller ones (smaller as smaller integers)

 # Find all the subgroups of the multiplicative group of $Z_{29}^\star$